eirenicon/Hybrid-Attack-Panel/README.md

 ---

+## Open Source Commitment & Funding Disclaimer

+The Hybrid Attack Panel (HAP) is developed exclusively with **open source, zero-cost software** and relies on voluntary community contributions.
+Our priority is maintaining transparency, accessibility, and reproducibility without reliance on proprietary or paid services.

+**What this means:**

+- All tools, feeds, and infrastructure used are freely available and auditable.
+- There is no budget for paid data, commercial platforms, or proprietary analytics.
+- Development is paced by volunteer effort, leveraging existing open projects where possible.

+**If funding becomes available:**

+- We will consider expanding capabilities, either through bespoke development or integration of additional data sources.
+- Any funded work would be transparently documented and, where feasible, released back into the open source realm.
+- Funding partnerships would be governed by mutual agreement between contributors and funders, respecting the core ethos of open collaboration.

+This approach ensures that HAP remains sustainable, trustworthy, and community-driven — no matter the level of external support.

+---

 ## License

 All materials are shared under a permissive license to encourage broad use, remixing, and adaptation.
 Attribution is requested.
 See [LICENSE.md](LICENSE.md).